Chamfered dodecahedron

 In geometry, the chamfered dodecahedron is a convex polyhedron with 80 vertices, 120 edges, and 42 faces: 30 hexagons and 12 pentagons.
 It is constructed as a chamfer (edge-truncation) of a regular dodecahedron.
 The pentagons are reduced in size and new hexagonal faces are added in place of all the original edges.
 Its dual is the pentakis icosidodecahedron.

 It is also called a truncated rhombic triacontahedron, constructed as a truncation of the rhombic triacontahedron.
 It can more accurately be called an order-5 truncated rhombic triacontahedron because only the order-5 vertices are truncated.

 Structure

-These 12 order-5 vertices can be truncated such that all edges are equal length.
+These 12 order-5 vertices can be truncated such that all edges are of equal length.
 The original 30 rhombic faces become non-regular hexagons, and the truncated vertices become regular pentagons.